 1. Let your kids be kids!
 You want to capture the souls of your children in photos, not just their smiles.
 A photographer once told me that children who are constantly repositioned, told to sit still or smile a certain way have the hardest time with photos.
 Let the photographer capture your child’s personality naturally and with their artistry.

 2. Create a visually interesting and appealing color scheme.
-If you’re still wearing the white or black shirt with jeans look, you need to step up your photo wardrobe game.
+If you’re still wearing the white or black shirt with jeans or khakis look, you need to step up your photo wardrobe game.
 I always choose our theme around our younger daughters’ outfits and try to go big with color or design for them.
 Then I select two of the more muted colors in their outfits for the rest of the family and add accessories.
 I love rain boots, knee high socks, hair bows and necklaces for girls’ accessories.
 If you have boys, go with a plaid or patterned shirt and work from there.
 Newsboy caps, suspenders, bow ties or a prop are all great accessories for boys.